IdrisYE/RGBXFusion_CMPE258_project/README.md

 This is not my Original work

-Link to origanl github repository:[RGBXFusion](https://github.com/dsriaditya999/RGBXFusion)
+Link to origanl github repository: [RGBXFusion](https://github.com/dsriaditya999/RGBXFusion)